firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 See the `Arma 2 startup parameters`_ or `Arma 3 startup parameters`_ pages for more details.

 This plugin doesn't require any other third party mods like ACE or CBA.
-But, they do have some nice utility functions and features that may be helpful when you make your missions.
+However, CBA does have some nice utility functions and features that may be helpful when you make your missions.

 Arma2/Arma3 player clients do not need to do any of this.
 This plugin runs serverside.